TIBCOSoftware/bcce-tas-scripts/readme.txt

 Undeploying steps:
 ========================================================================================================
-1. Run the script remove_bcce_services.sh to remove all the BCCE services/deployments.
+1. Run the script remove_bcce_services.sh to remove all the BusinessConnect CE services/deployments.
 2. Log in to MySQL to delete the database <dbname> which is set in your deployment.properties.